siwel-cg/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 The reason I need to set the radius to 20 has to do with the depth some how.
 I tried all sorts of ways to linearize the fragment depth to get a nice 0 to 1 depth map, but nothing was working.
 The best I could do was a hack where you linearize based on a hard coded scene max depth.
 My compute shader still uses the old depth, which has values only within a small radius around the camera, and thus only light within that region get detected I think.
 Still not 100% sure, but that is my current guess.

 # Run Time
 My Forward+ although it's getting there, is no where near what it needs to be.
 As such, I don't really have anything to test.
 The only way for you to be able to see anything is if you turn up the light radius a bunch, but then, as mentioned, this is basically just naive.
-I could do different cluster sized and configurations, but the results aren't that significant.
-You can't see any real performance differences.
+I could do different cluster sized and configurations, but the results weren't that significant.
+I couldn't really see any performance differences.
+Part of this could be my laptop not being that strong of a machine, but overall, knowing the performance results of a buggy implementation I am going to fix didn't seem relevent.

 ### Credits